JustineClaro/WD---SEATWORK-2/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
 - Resume Website
-- Use HTML and CSS
+- Use of HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->